os2display/screen-bundle/Resources/public/README.md

 6. When a channel is received it is emitted with the 'addChannel' event.
 7. Each region receives this event.
 If the channel.region matches the region the channel is added.
 If not it is removed if it exists.
 8. Each region contains a number of channels that are looped.
 Each channel contains a number of slides which are displayed one at a time.
+9. If a channel is removed the 'removeChannel' is emitted.